gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Gradle integration in IDEs such as Android Studio, Eclipse, IntelliJ IDEA and NetBeans also benefits from these performance improvements.

 If you aren't using the [Gradle Daemon](userguide/gradle_daemon.html), we urge you to try it out with Gradle 2.4.

+### Reduced memory consumption when compiling Java source code with Java 7 and 8

+By working around JDK bug [JDK-7177211](https://bugs.openjdk.java.net/browse/JDK-7177211), Java compilation requires less memory in Gradle 2.4.
+This JDK bug causes what was intended to be a performance improvement to not improve compilation performance and use more memory.
+The workaround is to implicitly apply the internal compiler flag `-XDuseUnsharedTable=true` to all compilation operations.

+Very large Java projects (building with Java 7 or 8) may notice dramatically improved build times due to the decreased memory throughput which in turn requires less aggressive garbage collection in the build process.

 ### Support for AWS S3 backed repositories